u-boot/u-boot/doc/board/rockchip/rockchip.rst

 Rockchip boards
 ---------------

-Rockchip is SoC solutions provider for tablets & PCs, streaming media TV boxes, AI audio & vision, IoT hardware.
+Rockchip is a SoC solutions provider for tablets & PCs, streaming media TV boxes, AI audio & vision, IoT hardware.

 A wide range of Rockchip SoCs with associated boards are supported in